 38. One of the people who bullied me was basically just name calling.
 I can't remember the names of the others involved.
 I can't remember the names people called me.
-On one occasion I lashed out at and I got into trouble for that physical act.
-It didn't help that my brother was one of the high flyers.
+On one occasion I lashed out at brother was one of the high flyers.
 People looked at me and wondered, "What the hell happened to you."
 That was one of the things that informed my choice of my next school.